hwhwkim7/kgpcore/README.md

 # kgp-core
 This is the implementation of kgp-core algorithms, which is described in the following papaer:
-- Unveiling Introverted Cohesive Structures in Hypergraphs: The (𝑘,𝑔,𝑝)-core computation
+- Fraction-Based Cohesive Subgraphs Discovery in Hypergraphs

 ## How to use